Nap of the day: best horse racing tips from the day's four meetings

 Do you want £700+ of free bets?
 Racing Post have got the best offers, all in one place.
 Visit racingpost.com/freebets to find out more.

-- The Punt Acca: Charlie Huggins bids to follow up 12-1 treble with two horse racing tips on Sunday
+- Wolverhampton Placepot picks: Richard Birch's perm for the £50,000 guaranteed pool on Monday

-- Newcastle Placepot tips: Tom Segal's perm for the £50,000 guaranteed pool on Sunday
+- The Punt Acca: Liam Headd with three horseracing tips from Plumpton and Southwell on Monday

 - CopyBet sign-up offer: bag £50 in football free bets when you sign up and bet just £10 this March